-In our society which grows more secular every day, a culture that theologians now describe as post-Christian, you may wonder at the inclusion of such a distinctively focused chapter on a particular religious faith.
-The fact that I live and practice in one of the most multi-cultural communities in the United States may cause you further confusion at my taking time to pen this chapter.
+In our society which grows more secular every day, a culture that theologians now describe as post-Christian, you may wonder at the inclusion of such a distinctively focused section on a particular religious faith.
+The fact that I live and practice in one of the most multi-cultural communities in the United States may cause you further confusion at my taking time to pen this section.
 My marketing friends may be mumbling that I am breaking that old adage about avoiding the subjects of religion and politics in conversation.

 First, when I initially considered hypnotherapy for my behavioral changes, I wanted assurance that I was not compromising my faith.
 I do not think that I had ever read an article or heard a sermon that specifically condemned hypnosis.
 Nor does Scripture speak to hypnosis as we know it today, as it does against seers, soothsayers, and astrologers.
 It may be that I, with my lack of knowledge and understanding of hypnotherapy simply lumped the practice in with these biblically-condemned practices.

 Legalism in Christianity is defined as making something a sin that the Bible does not declare as sinful.
 In retrospect, I believe that is what I had done, even though I had never taken the time to logically consider my thought processes concerning hypnosis and its usefulness.
 Before submitting to the hypnosis, I needed to assure myself that I would not be dancing with the Devil nor dabbling in the occult.